voiio/voiio.github.io/README.md

 We use [dependabot](https://dependabot.com/) to keep all our Python and NodeJS dependencies up to date on a daily basis.

 ### Coding Style

-We don't have too many conventstion.
-We have black for Python, Standard for JavaScript and Styleling setup with precommit all preos.
+We don't have too many convention.
+We have black for Python, Standard for JavaScript and styling setup with pre-commit all repositories.
 We want to make sure that code is simple and readable, to make reviewing for our fellow engineers more fun.

 We have a small collections of things, that we want to stick to, if possible in our [style guide](https://github.com/voiio/voiio.github.io/blob/main/scss_style_guide.md).

 ### DevOps and QA